ebanner/sicp/README.md

 Back when I was a freshman in college, I attempted to make my way through this book.
-I immediately found most of the content too abstract and crushingly difficult and abandoned the book after a short amount of time.
+I immediately found most of the content too abstract and crushingly difficult, which led me to abandon the book.
 It did, however, leave a lasting impression on me.
-I thought at the time the material was important, even though I couldn't grasp most of it.
+It left me with a sense that the material in it was important, even though I couldn't grasp most of it.

-With an undergraduate education in Computer Science under my belt I finally feel like I'm up to the challenge of tackling this book.
-And, in fact, I have been having having a much easier time this time around (and having a lot more fun!).
+With an undergraduate education in Computer Science under my belt I started going through this tome once more and have found that I am finally able to grasp the material.
+What's more is it's actually been fun!

 For Scheme development, I'm using [Geiser mode](http://www.nongnu.org/geiser/) in